christian-matt/christian-matt.github.io/consulting.md

 As an expert for Digital Transformation and responsible Artificial Intelligence, Christian Matt offers consulting and coaching services for firms and public institutions.
 These services include:

-- Digital Technology and Market Assessments
+- (Generative) AI Potential and Implementation Assessments
-- Digital and AI Strategy Planning and Advisory
+- Digital Transformation Strategy Planning and Advisory
+- Digital Technology Market Assessments

 Previous clients included multinational enterprises, SMEs, industry associations, and public organizations.